 - Don’t use this card to buy anything else!
 Just put it away in a safe spot (not your wallet or purse).

 - Divide your balance by the number of months in your financing term; that’s how much you need to pay each month to finish paying off the balance on time.

 - Set up autopay for at least that much so you never miss a payment.

 - If you make a late payment or fail to pay back the full balance by the end of the term, you’ll be charged interest for the entire length of the plan.

 As long as you follow those guidelines and use this card responsibly, you should be all set to pay off your purchases safely.
 But remember that 0% APR offers are a much better deal than deferred financing.

 The Barclaycard Financing Visa might be a good pick to help finance your next computer or smartphone, but there are quite a few other options to consider.
 See some alternative card recommendations below.

-Applying for the Barclaycard Financing Visa
+How Do I Apply for the Barclaycard Financing Visa?

 After being approved, you’ll be given instructions on how to use the card to finance a purchase from Apple.
 You’ll be able to use it as soon as you’re approved, and approvals often take less than a minute.
 For online purchases, after linking your new card to your Apple ID, the card will appear as a payment option when checking out at apple.com.